-QOS is defined in Recommendation E.800 as follows: "Collective effect of service performances which determine the degree of satisfaction of a user of the service".
+QoS is defined in Recommendation G.106 (Red Book) as follows: "Collective effect of service performances which determine the degree of satisfaction of a user of the service".

-The note of Recommendation E.800 underlines that the QOS is characterized by to the combined aspects of:
+The note of Recommendation (Red Book) underlines that the QoS is characterized by the combined aspects of:

-- service support and service operability performance; and - servability and service integrity performance.
+- service support and service operability performance, and - servability and service integrity performance.

-The definition of Quality of Service in Recommendation E.800 is a wide one encompassing many areas of work, including subjective customer satisfaction.
+The definition of Quality of Service in Recommendation G.106 (Red Book) is a wide one encompassing many areas of work, including subjective customer satisfaction.
 However, within this Recommendation the aspects of Quality of Service that are covered are restricted to the identification of parameters that can be directly observed and measured at the point at which the service is accessed by the user.
-Other types of QOS parameters which are subjective in nature, i.e. depend upon user actions or subjective opinions, will not be specified in the I-Series Recommendations on QOS.
+Other types of QoS parameters which are subjective in nature, i.e. depend upon user actions or subjective opinions, will not be specified in the I-Series Recommendations on QoS.

-1.2.2 Description of network performance
+1.2.2 Description of Network Performance

-Network performance is measured in terms of parameters which are meaningful to the network provider and are used for the purposes of system design, configuration, operation and maintenance.
+Network Performance is a statement of the performance of the connection element or concatenation of connection elements employed to provide a service.
+It is defined and measured in terms of parameters which are meaningful to the network provider and are used for the purposes of system design, configuration, operation and maintenance.
 NP is defined independently of terminal performance and user actions.